GoogleCloudPlatform/java-docs-samples/appengine/datastore/README.md

 # Google Cloud Datastore Sample

+# DEPRECATED

+### This sample uses endpoints v1 the preferred strategy for new development is to use Endpoints v2

 This sample demonstrates how to use [Google Cloud Datastore][java-datastore] from [Google App Engine standard environment][ae-docs].